 - It then creates a new process to service the client’s request.

-- Invokes the CGI application within the process and passes the request information to the server.
+- Invokes the CGI application within the process and passes the request information to the application.

 Difference between Servlet and CGI

 ||CGI is not portable

 ||In CGI, sharing data is not possible.

 ||CGI is more expensive than Servlets.

 |Servlets can handle the cookies.

 Servlets are build from two packages:

 Various classes and interfaces present in these packages are: